Poldark (2015 TV series): Broadcasts

 In the United States, the series began to be broadcast in June 2015 on PBS, shown as part of the series Masterpiece.

 Poldark commenced screening on ABC TV in Australia on 12 April 2015, and in New Zealand on 22 April 2015 on Prime.
 The series has also been airing since 2015 on the UK-based Persian language satellite television network Manoto 1 which beams into different areas in Europe and the Middle East for Persian speakers.
 It was shown on SVT in Sweden, the first series in autumn 2015, and the second series in spring 2017.
 On YLE in Finland, the first and second series aired from October 2016 to February 2017.
 The series was shown on NRK in Norway, starting in September 2015.
 In early 2018 Poldark Series 1 was also broadcast on Dutch public television NPO KRO-NCRV.
 In the autumn and early summer of 2019, Series 2 aired on Saturday evenings.
+In 2025, the 2015 series can be seen via streaming on Prime Video (with 1975 series) and on Netflix.